Ahh! Introversion versus extroversion – an age-old debate, and one that introverts (as the quieter minority) struggle to win!

 In other words, ”I will go the party on Friday night, but will not plan anything for the rest of the weekend so as I have time to recuperate from the emotional exhaustion that socializing causes me.” 🙅♀️

-And if all else fails, all we need to do is to simply remind ourselves that the world’s most inventive, innovative and creative people tend towards the introverted end of the spectrum!
+And if everything else fails, all we need to do is to simply remind ourselves that the world’s most inventive, innovative and creative people tend towards the introverted end of the spectrum!

 The actress Courteney Cox, aka Monica from Friends, has admitted to being ”one of us”.